 Disclosure: The AIM Equity Fund currently holds this position.
 This article was written by myself, and it expresses my own opinions.
 I am not receiving compensation for it and I have no business relationship with any company whose stock is mentioned in this article.

-• MDT’s main source of revenue stems from the Americas, most of which comes from the United States (53% of FY2019 revenues).
+• HZNP’s main source of revenue stems from the United States, accounting for 99.4% of FY2019 total revenues.

 What has the stock done lately?

 For the month of August 2020, the stock is up 19%, trading at $63.07 on August 3 and $75.12 on August 31.

 Over the course of HZNP’s most recent fiscal year, the stock increased 107% YTD.
 The 52-week range includes a low of $23.81 and a high of $78.93.

 Given that the investment thesis for Horzion Therapeutics was accurate, we must contemplate if these same drivers will continue to advance the growth of the company in the long run.
 Due to the exclusivity of HZNP’s Krystexxa and Tepezza drugs in their respective markets and the re-opening of many physician offices around the world, I believe that HZNP will continue to see growth in their pharmaceutical products for rare diseases.
 The fact that the pandemic did not drastically affect patient’s demands for these products reassures the opportunity for further growth when the world is back to normal.
 Even though the stock has surpassed its price target, I believe there is still growth in Horizon Therapeutics.
 Due to these factors, the recommendation for Horizon Therapeutics is Hold.